Ep 27: Mask-Related Skin Problems – Causes, Treatment & Prevention

 Fortunately, there will also be a lot of people who will not develop any problems.
 Healthcare workers, have for the longest time been wearing face masks, surgical masks, and N95 masks.
 For example, in an infectious disease unit, it is common to be wearing a mask throughout their entire shift.
 I think there are going to be people who do not develop skin reactions.

 The same would be said of fabric masks made of materials such as polyester, cotton that is commonly found in reusable face masks.
 The main thing here is that a face mask is slightly different from wearing a textile on your body.
-Because, the face mask covers our orifices.
+This is because the face mask covers our orifices.
 The droplets that arise from these orifices are not meant to be in contact with skin.
 This can alter the pH of our skin.
 Also, if it contains digestive enzymes, over time, it can cause a break down of our skin barrier.

 How can we prevent and treat face mask skin problems?

 I think that it’s important to understand that as long as we are wearing face coverings, we are going to be at increased risk of developing frictional dermatitis and other face mask skin problems.
 This is not going to change because of the unique situation of the COVID 19 pandemic.
 However, we should understand the additional risk factors that can cause frictional dermatitis to get worse.
-Then, there are certain steps we can take to prevent or minimse the chances of developing skin irritation.
+Then, there are certain steps we can take to prevent or minimise the chances of developing skin irritation.

 Firstly, prolonged duration of mask-wearing is a significant risk factor.
 Therefore, make sure to give your skin a break from wearing the face mask.
 If you’re going to be outdoors, it’s also going to increase the risk of skin irritation because of the sweat and humidity.
 Especially so in our tropical climate, which will result in an accumulation of moisture.
 Therefore, staying cool will definitely help.